Perry family: American Revolution

 Christopher Perry enlisted, at the age of 14, in a local militia company named the Kingston Reds early in the American Revolution.
 He then served on a privateer commanded by a Captain Reed.
 After one cruise with Reed, Perry signed on to the privateer Mifflin commanded by George Wait Babcock.
 The Mifflin was captured by the British and Perry was confined to the infamous prison ship Jersey in New York harbor for three months before he managed to escape.

 In 1779, Perry joined the Continental Navy as a seaman aboard the frigate USS Trumbull commanded by Captain James Nicholson.
 On June 1, 1780, the Trumbull engaged the British letter of marque Watt in a hard-fought, but indecisive, action in which the Trumbull suffered 8 killed and 31 wounded compared to the Watt's 13 killed and 79 wounded.

 Perry then enlisted on another privateer which was captured off the coast of Great Britain.
 He then was taken as a prisoner to Newry Barracks in Ireland where he met his future wife, Sarah Wallace Alexander (1768–1830).
 Perry managed another escape by masquerading as a British seaman and taking passage to St. Thomas in the Virgin Islands.
 From St. Thomas he took passage to Charleston, South Carolina, shortly before the war's conclusion in 1783.

 Post war

 After the war, Perry served as a mate on a merchantman which sailed to Ireland where Perry was able to bring his beloved Sarah to the United States.
 They were married in Philadelphia on August 2, 1784.
 The young couple then moved to South Kingstown, Rhode Island, where they lived with Perry's parents on their 200-acre estate.
 Their first child, Oliver Hazard Perry, was born in August 1785.

-Sarah Wallace (née Alexander) (1768–1830) was born in County Down, Ireland and was a descendant of an uncle of William Wallace, the Scottish knight and landowner who is known for leading a resistance during the Wars of Scottish Independence and is today remembered as a patriot and national hero.
+Sarah Wallace (née Alexander) was born in County Down, Ireland and was a descendant of an uncle of William Wallace, the Scottish knight and landowner who is known for leading a resistance during the Wars of Scottish Independence and is today remembered as a patriot and national hero.

+Christopher Raymond Perry died June 1, 1818, in Newport, Rhode Island.